colinwilliams91/StaticFileOptionsExtender/README.md

 2. Allow user to extend the Options Class to add additional compression types and configure mappings.

 ## To Use:
-- Leverage the package's `static using` directive
+1. Leverage the package's `static using` directive*
-- Call the package's `GetOptions` method
+2. Call the package's `GetOptions` method as the argument to `UseStaticFiles(...)`* \
-- This will pass the extended `StaticFileOptions` as the argument to the `UseStaticFiles` call while building the request pipeline.
+    This will pass the extended `StaticFileOptions` while building the request pipeline.
 ```C#
 using static CWDev.StaticFileOptionsExtender;      // <-- *